dougal/dotfiles/TIL/vim.md

 `gI` will jump to the first column, and enter insert mode. `I` only goes to the first non-blank character on the line.

-When using `vim-commentary`, `gcap` will comment out a paragraph, which works for methods/functions in languages.
+`gcap` will comment out a paragraph, which works for methods/functions in languages.
 This works in Ruby. `gcgc` will uncomment the current line and any adjacent commented lines.
 If using `comment.nvim`, then `gcA` will open a trailing comment on the current line.